rpanjwani/madlibs/README.md

 #Madlibs
 A fun experiment.

+## Install Instructions
-Download the folder and run `python -m 8888` locally and then point your browser to `localhost:8888`
+Download the folder and run `python -m 8888` locally and then point your browser to `localhost:8888`.